BPS Spectra, Barcodes and Walls: Introduction

 This paper is organized as follows.
-Section \ref{BPS} will give some background about BPS states, their wall-crossing behavior and their enumerative interpretation.
-In Section \ref{persistence} we will give an elementary introduction to the ideas of persistence and discuss the methods of topological data analysis.
-This Section is meant to be readable by non-experts and to quickly convey the main ideas.
-Section \ref{classS} contains our first application, to $\cN=2$ SU(3) super Yang-Mills, where we compare the topological features of the BPS spectrum in the weak coupling chamber with those in a wild chamber.
-The interplay between persistent homology and wall-crossing is also the focus of Section \ref{conifold}, which discusses the case of the conifold in detail, using some approximation schemes introduced in Section \ref{witness}.
-Section \ref{qgeom} takes a different approach; here we compute the Donaldson-Thomas invariants for a few distinct one parameter compact Calabi-Yaus, compare their distributions and discuss the implications for black hole physics.
-Section \ref{dyons} is about a different class of black holes, in $\cN=4$ string compactifications.
+Section~\ref{BPS} will give some background about BPS states, their wall-crossing behavior and their enumerative interpretation.
+In Section~\ref{persistence} we will give an elementary introduction to the ideas of persistence and discuss the methods of topological data analysis.
+This section is meant to be readable by non-experts and to quickly convey the main ideas.
+Section~\ref{classS} contains our first application, to $\mathcal{N}=2$ ${\rm SU}(3)$ super Yang--Mills, where we compare the topological features of the BPS spectrum in two adjacent chambers.
+The interplay between persistent homology and wall-crossing is also the focus of Section~\ref{conifold}, which discusses the case of the conifold in detail, using some approximation schemes introduced in Section~\ref{witness}.
+Section~\ref{qgeom} takes a different approach; here we compute the Donaldson--Thomas invariants for a few distinct one parameter compact Calabi--Yaus, compare their distributions and discuss the implications for black hole physics.
+Section~\ref{dyons} is about a different class of black holes, in $\mathcal{N}=4$ string compactifications.
 In this case the relevant partition functions have modular properties and we discuss the interplay between modularity and topology.
-Section \ref{mathieu} takes a similar approach, now in the context of elliptic genera in the Mathieu moonshine correspondence.
-In this case, the technical details of the topological analysis are postponed to the Appendix \ref{MoonshineBar}.
-We summarize our finding in Section \ref{discussion}.
+Section~\ref{mathieu} takes a~similar approach, now in the context of elliptic genera in the Mathieu moonshine correspondence.
+In this case, the technical details of the topological analysis are postponed to the Appendix~\ref{MoonshineBar}.
+We summarize our finding in Section~\ref{discussion}.